ifvictr/cheese/README.md

 <img alt="Moldy Cheese" width="128" src="https://files.ifvictr.com/2020/07/cheese.jpg" />

 The Cheese Touch, but over Slack.
 Idea taken from [Diary of a Wimpy Kid](https://diary-of-a-wimpy-kid.fandom.com/wiki/Cheese_Touch).
 Why did I make this?
-Besides having a reason to practice Go, I don’t know. 🤷‍♂
+Besides having a reason to practice Go, I have no clue. 🤷‍♂

 ## Setup